mossgreen/mossgreen.github.io/_posts/2019-08-23-Pass-Spring-Professional-Certification.md

 There was a discussion on "[Is Spring certification worth anything?](https://coderanch.com/t/550694/frameworks/Spring-certification-worth)".

- My answer is: the certification itself is worth nothing but the knowledge is worthless.
+ My answer is: the certification itself is worthless nothing but the knowledge is invaluable.
 You don't have to pass this certification to gain knowledge.
 This certificate is just a test that you have gained this knowledge.

 ## How to prepare for it?